 Jesus knew of Jeremiah’s saying, and incorporated it in one of his own famous sayings (see scripture verse at the end of this article).
 He was addressing people who were suffering.
 The saying can be a tremendous source of comfort to us when we are crushed or depressed or physically ill.
 Try saying it over and over to yourself, or offer to quote it to others over the phone.

 Jesus took part of Jeremiah’s saying (You will find rest for your souls).
-But he didn’t mention explicitly the life crossroads part (Stand by the roads and look, and ask for the eternal paths).
-But I think the concept was implicit: if we are hurting badly or suffering, we have a choice to ask God for help……we can ask God to reveal himself……we can ask God to provide insights and wisdom…..we can ask him to provide from his resources to alleviate the suffering (rest for our souls).
+But he didn’t mention explicitly the life crossroads part.
+Stand by the roads and look, and ask for the eternal paths.
+I think the concept was implicit.
+If we are hurting badly or suffering, we have a choice to ask God for help.
+We can ask God to reveal himself.
+Also, we can ask God to provide insights and wisdom and we can ask him to provide from his resources to alleviate the suffering (rest for our souls).

 In my life experience, this is good news!
-Just the other day I prayed with a woman who was in a bind with her business, and urged her to ask God for help in her own way.
-She did, and he did, as she told me while we did a two-step at the next dance we both attended: soon afterward a hugely significant event occurred which is making an enormous difference in her business, especially impacting her clients, and she was excited!
+Just the other day I prayed with a woman who was in a bind with her business.
+I urged her to ask God for help in her own way.
+She did, and he did, as she told me while we did a two-step at the next dance we both attended.
+Soon afterward a hugely significant event occurred which is making an enormous difference in her business.
+This especially impacting her clients, and she was excited!
 Even though her outer circumstances have not changed yet, her mood is significantly better, and she thanked me for helping to increase her faith and to remember to ask God for more help.

 To experience sights and sounds of sandhill cranes flying in at sunset to rest their souls, start the 10-sec video by single-clicking on the Vid 6 link).
 Vid 6